An injective Model for Twisted Derived Categories and Curved Koszul Triality: Preliminaries

 and

 for any homogeneous element $a\in A$ of degree $|a|$ and $m\in M$.

 A morphism of CDG $A$-modules is simply a morphism of graded $A$-modules.
-CDG $A$-modules form a locally presentable abelian DG-category in the sense of \cite{Positselski_2024}.
+CDG $A$-modules form a locally presentable abelian DG category in the sense of \cite{Positselski_2024}.
 The associated abelian category of CDG $A$-modules with closed morphisms between them will be denoted $A\mhyphen mod$ and the associated homotopy category will be denoted $H(A\mhyphen mod)$. \end{definition}